Bory, Levice District

 Bory (Bori; [ˈbori]) is a village and municipality in the Levice District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1135.
 The village belonged to the noble family Bory de Bori és Borfői after which the village is named.

 Geography

 The village lies at an altitude of 160 metres and covers an area of 8.811 km².

 It has a population of about 326 people.

+Population

 Ethnicity

 The village is about 55% Slovak 45% Magyar.